khalozhyn/DatabricksDashboardInADay/labs/Lab 2 - Data Modelling.md

 ![alt text](./artifacts/MetricView_CreateMetricView.png)

+2. Input the name `sm_fact_coffee_sales_genie` for Your Metric View
-2. Delete the provided sample code.
+3. Delete the provided sample code.
 You will create your own Metric View from scratch.

 ### Add table relationships to the Metric View